 16. Judges may withhold any award if in their opinion the exhibit does not merit such an award.

-17. The judge, or if more than one, the panel of judges may request that the Ringmaster show a handler a yellow or red card if they consider that there is abuse to a horse or what there is misconduct.
+17. The judge, or if more than one, the panel of judges may request that the ring master show a handler a yellow or red card if they consider that there is abuse to a horse or that there is misconduct.